 Who It’s Not The Best For

 The Helix Midnight Luxe isn’t the best choice for strict stomach sleepers who need a firmer surface to keep their hips elevated and spine aligned.
-Its medium-plush feel may allow too much sinkage, leading to discomfort over time.
+Its medium feel may allow too much sinkage, leading to discomfort over time.
 A firmer option, like the Helix Dawn, would provide better support.

 If you’re on a tight budget, this mattress may also be a bit pricey compared to other hybrids.
 While it delivers premium comfort, cooling, and motion isolation, those looking for a more affordable alternative might consider the standard Helix Midnight for a similar feel at a lower price.